Seagate/seagate-tools/performance/PerfLine/readme.md

     ```

 # Installation
-When prerequisites is satisfied you need to `# cd` to `PerfLine` directory and run:
+1. When prerequisites are satisfied you need to `# cd` to `PerfLine` directory and run:
 `# ansible-playbook -i inventories/perfline_hosts/hosts run_perfline.yml -v`

-After that wait till ansible will copy and install all required artifacts on target nodes and also copy required script on client node to run perfline workload within `/root/perfline`.
+2. Wait till ansible installiation finishes on provided nodes under location
+	2.1 executables  at `/root/perfline`
+	2.2 results at `/var/perfline`
+	2.3 logs at `/var/log/perfline`

 # Define own workload
-As per your test cases, Create a "<example>.yaml" file inside `/root/perfline/wrapper/workload` directory .
+As per need, Create a "<any name of your choice>.yaml" file inside `/root/perfline/wrapper/workload` directory.
+An expample.yaml is already provided for user's reference.
 Custom build:
 ```
-1. if user want to use internal docker service then user must generate "github personal access token"(github_PAT), "github username" otherwise user can move ahead with external docker service without "github_PAT" and "github_username".
+1. If user want to use build-deploy(uses seagate internal docker service) feature then user must generate "github personal access token"(github_PAT) and need to provide it along with "github username" in workload yaml file, otherwise user can move ahead with build-deploy(using docker service for external community) without "github_PAT" and "github_username".
+External docker service is slow and takes more time to build.
+Hence it is highly encouraged for seagate-internal users to use internal docker service.
 2. User have an option to choose build machine either VM or HW machine.
 3. No need to mention anything for motr_repo_path, hare_repo_path and s3server_repo_path.
-This feature is disabled.
-4. User can update cluster or build based on io-path components commit_id.
+This feature is currently disabled, as build service only support building main branch code which is default and need not be metioned vi repo_path parameters.
+4. User can provide any working git committ hash/ID combination for io-path components as long as user can ensure build won't fail.
+CORTX build on cluster would be updated accordingly.
+If not provided, default is ToT branch mentioned in bullet 3 above.
 ```

 For ex: